 top of page

-The Culture of Chinese New Year: Reunion and Blessings in the Festive Season
+Chinese New Year Reunion and Blessings: Traditions and Meaning Behind the Festive Season

 Every Lunar New Year, Chinese communities across Malaysia come alive with festive energy.
 Streets are adorned with red lanterns, cheerful New Year songs play in shops, and one of the most important preparations for every household is purchasing festive treats that symbolize good fortune and family reunion.
 For newcomers who arrive through the SMM2H programme, Chinese New Year (CNY) is undoubtedly the best time to experience the warmth and rich culture of the local Chinese community.